 Soccer Star Robbie Rogers Opens Up about Coming Out

-March 29, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+March 29, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today 25-year-old international soccer star Robbie Rogers, who represented the U.S. men’s national soccer team in the 2008 Olympics, sat down with The Guardian to discuss his struggle to live openly.